 - Security Report – Missing Person Notification Policy

 - Fire Safety Report & Fire Log – Texas A&M University-Central does not have on campus housing and is not required to produce a fire safety report.
 General fire safety information can be found in the annual campus security report online.

 - Information for Crime Victims about Disciplinary Hearings

 - Retention and Graduation Rates – As an upper division institution offering junior and senior coursework for the completion of baccalaureate degrees, TAMUCT is unable to report retention and graduation rates as defined and reported on the Integrated Postsecondary Education Data System (IPEDS).
 Institutional information may be found on the Online Institutional Resume published by the Texas Higher Education Coordinating Board.

 - Placement in Employment – Not applicable if we do not calculate job placement rates.
-Career Services with the Office of Student Affairs publishes certain salary information and types of employment obtained by graduates in an annual report based on survey responses from alumni.
+Career & Professional Development within the Office of Student Affairs publishes certain salary information and types of employment obtained by graduates in an annual report based on survey responses from alumni.
 TAMUCT does not calculate an "official" placement rate.

 Intercollegiate Athletic Programs

 - TAMUCT currently does not participate or offer athletic programs.